weiyangtham/wytham/content/home/about.md

 # Biography

 I am a Ph.D.
 Candidate in economics at The Ohio State University.
+My interests lie at the intersection of labor economics and innovation.
+I am also an R enthusiast.